 “Plus?
 What is this ‘plus’ business?” … I can hear it now.
-Well, the “plus” is LENTILS! *crowd cheers* Yes, these sloppy joes plus have lentils for added fiber and to bulk it up a bit without bulking up the price.
+Well, the “plus” is LENTILS! *crowd cheers* Yes, these easy Homemade Sloppy Joes Plus have lentils for added fiber and to bulk them up a bit without bulking up the price.

-I know, the idea of adding lentils to sloppy joes is going to frighten some of you to death, but if you want regular old American sloppy joes, just make the recipe as directed below and skip adding the lentils in the last step.
+I know, the idea of adding lentils to Sloppy Joes is going to make some of you squirm, but if you want regular old Manwich-style American Sloppy Joes, just make the recipe as directed below and skip adding the lentils in the last step.
 Without the lentils this is a very good, classic homemade sloppy joe recipe.
 But I gotta tell ya, it’s yummy with lentils!
 They add a nice texture and almost disappear visually (see photos below).
 Live on the edge and give lentils a shot.

 Post updated 3-18-17.